 - arrive on time (aim to get to the exam 10 to 15 minutes before the start)

-- leave phones outside the exam room (you can be penalised if you’re found to have a phone with you during an exam)
+- leave phones and any kind of watch outside the exam room (you can be penalised if you’re found to have these items with you during an exam)

 - listen carefully to the teacher/invigilator’s instructions.